mgimenez720/plaSquid/README.md

 ### Output

-- **plaSquid** outputs consist of a fasta file "Result.fasta" with plasmids contigs detected and a table "Result.tsv" with the following fields:
+- **plaSquid** outputs consist of a fasta file "Result.fasta" with plasmids contigs detected along with a table "Result.tsv" with the following fields:

 >**"Contig"**: contig id for plaSquid
 **"name"**: contig name in the assembly file